ewjoachim/pypitoken/docs/discussions.rst

 Do we really need an abstraction layer over PyMacaroons?
 --------------------------------------------------------

 Yes ?
 No ?
 Maybe ?
-What's clear is that the implementation in PyPI is adding some unnecessary complexity, and the community would benefit from a single source of macaroons, so that the same codebase will be responsible for serializing and deserializing the custom PyPI token restrictions.
+What's clear is that the community would benefit from a single source of macaroons, so that the same codebase would be responsible for serializing and deserializing the custom PyPI token restrictions.

 Can we add new restrictions?
 ----------------------------

-As long as PyPI doesn't use ``pypitoken`` to generate tokens, it's not very useful to implement new restrictions.
-But once we get it merged, then we'll want to add plenty of new and smart restrictions (based on time, upload file name and hash, etc)
+As long as PyPI doesn't use ``pypitoken`` to generate tokens, it's not very useful to implement new restrictions here that would not already be supported by PyPI.
+We're doing our best to have this library follow developments of PyPI itself, and provide feature-parity.

-The restrictions planned for the future are:
+In discussions around PyPI development, the following restrictions that have been mentionned:

 - Version-based restriction
 - Filename-based restriction